 When it comes to gay rights, Spain is one of the most progressive countries in the world, although this reflects dramatic changes that have only occurred in recent decades.

 The age of consent is 16 for everyone.
 Same-sex marriage is legal.
 Same-sex couples can adopt children.
-Gay men can serve openly in the military.
+Gay men can serve openly in the military and LGBT visibility exists in most areas.
 There are anti-discrimination laws for employment, provision of goods and services and against hate speech.

 Barcelona Magic Fountains – see below